Skip to main content

 Yes.
 Deposit accounts (checking, savings, money market, CDs) at Arvest Bank can be retitled to a revocable living trust.
 Visit an Arvest branch with your trust agreement or Certificate of Trust, government-issued photo ID for all trustees, and the trust tax identification number (EIN) if applicable.
 IRA accounts cannot be retitled to a trust, but a trust can be named as the IRA beneficiary.
 For managed trust accounts, contact Arvest Wealth Management at (888) 916-2121.

 Yes.
-Arvest Wealth Management provides estate settlement services with an experienced team to oversee estate administration, court process, and beneficiary distributions.
-Arvest can serve as executor or co-executor.
-The team handles complex estate matters including investment management, bill paying, and tax preparation assistance.
-Contact Arvest Wealth Management at (888) 916-2121 or visit arvest.com/personal/invest/trust-and-estate-services for more information.
+Arvest Wealth Management offers corporate trustee services and can serve as sole trustee or co-trustee.
+The Estate Settlement Services team can also serve as executor or co-executor and oversee estate administration, court process, and beneficiary distributions.
+Services include investment management, bill paying, and tax preparation assistance.
+Contact Arvest Wealth Management at (888) 916-2121.

 Yes.
 While IRA accounts at Arvest cannot be retitled to a trust, you can name a revocable living trust as the beneficiary of your Traditional IRA or Roth IRA.
 This is done through separate IRA beneficiary designation paperwork at an Arvest branch.
 Naming a trust as IRA beneficiary may have tax implications for beneficiaries under the SECURE Act; consult a tax advisor for your specific situation.